victorca25/traiNNer/README.md

 # opencv_torchvision_transform
-1) This is an opencv based rewriting of the "transforms" in torchvision package https://github.com/pytorch/vision/tree/master/torchvision/transforms.
+1) This is an opencv based rewriting of the "transforms" in torchvision [package](https://github.com/pytorch/vision/tree/master/torchvision/transforms).

 2) All functions depend on only cv2 and pytorch (PIL-free).
-As the article(https://www.kaggle.com/vfdev5/pil-vs-opencv) says, cv2 is three times faster than PIL.
+As the [article](https://www.kaggle.com/vfdev5/pil-vs-opencv) says, cv2 is three times faster than PIL.

 3) Most functions in transforms are reimplemented, except that: